-We have also seen that the dereferencing (or indirection) operator can be used to access a value stored in a location.
-Thus for an expression of the form the value produced is not stored in pointerVariable , but is instead the Example: · Value of dptr: 0x7fffb7e8 Value of dptr: dptr 0x7fffb7e8 d 0x7fffb7e8 We say dptr that memory location (whose address is 0x7fffb7e8).
-Suppose we replace the preceding output statements by: Output produced will be: cout << "i = " << iptr << endl << "j = " << jptr << endl << "d = " << dptr << endl
+We have also seen that the dereferencing (or indirection) operator \ can be used to access a value stored in a location.
+Thus for an expression of the form the value produced is not the address stored in pointerVariable, but is instead the value stored in memory at that address.